Felipe Camiroaga: Political views

 In his later years, Camiroaga openly demonstrated his political preferences, something uncommon in Chilean television presenters.

 Although he grew up in a right-wing family, supportive of the Pinochet military regime, Camiroaga supported the Concertación coalition of left-wing parties since Chile became a democracy; in 2008 he said he was a "Bacheletist" ("bacheletista") —supporter of President of Chile Michelle Bachelet— in the Caras magazine, and in 2009 he said Chile was admired for the governments of such a coalition.
 In 2010 he joined the runoff campaign of Eduardo Frei Ruiz-Tagle, the Concertación candidate for the Chilean presidential election.
 Frei said Camiroaga was a "very brave man" for publicly expressing his political views.

 Camiroaga also participated in campaigns by Greenpeace; he openly asked Chile's Interior Minister Rodrigo Hinzpeter on Buenos Días a Todos for the government, led by Sebastián Piñera, to halt the installation of a thermoelectric plant in Caleta Punta Choros—which was later reversed— and supported the 2011 student movement in Chile.

 Due to his frequent social and political activism, his death has often been the subject of numerous conspiracy theories concerning the Chilean government's alleged involvement in his death.
-Just a couple of days before the accident which led to his death, Camiroaga's home in Chicureo had caight fire, which the Brigade of Special Investigations assured was "intentional", which has often been cited as "proof" for the supposed killing.
+Just a couple of days before the accident which led to his death, Camiroaga's home in Chicureo had caught fire, which the Brigade of Special Investigations assured was "intentional", which has often been cited as "proof" for the supposed killing.